RILUCK/mlproject/README.md

 ### End to end tests

-Apply all possible regression model and find/keep the best performing model for predicitng the math_score
+Apply all possible regression model and find/keep the best performing model for predicitng the math_score.

 ```
+python src/components/data_ingestion.py
+```
 Got r2_score of near 0.87
-```

 ### And coding style tests

-Pick the best performing model for your project objective
+Pick the best performing model for your project objective.

 ## 🎈 Usage <a name="usage"></a>